Career Advice

 Also, Include Daily Life and Habits

 You have many skills you aren’t even aware of.
 Just being a normal human being and an upstanding member of society comes with natural skills.
 Of course, some of these don’t come easily, and they can depend on your personality.
-But even being a parent, for example, you will probably have excellent organizational skills.
+But even as a parent, you will probably have excellent organizational skills.
 Think about the things you do outside of work, and add these to your list.
-This can be a major benefit when looking to identify elusive soft skills!
+This can be a major benefit when identifying elusive soft skills!

 Identify Your Skills for Improvement